aimeelittle1708-hub/bright-belonging/README.md

 <h4>Image Generation:</h4>
 <p>I used AI to generate a variety of photos to fit the needs of the project using specific prompts to extract what I needed from Chat GTP.</p>
+<p> All other images taken from https://sensoryclassroom.org/ and https://www.freepik.com/

 <h4>Text Content Creation:</h4>
 <p>I used ChatGPT to help me draft the content for the cards and the header text for each page.</p>